Design Verification vs. Design Validation For Medical Devices: What’s the Difference?

 Returning to our portable oxygen concentrator example, first, we must define our user needs.
 We know that the patient wants to be able to move around with ease while using the oxygen concentrator.
 Specifically, the user wants to be able to use the device in all areas of travel, such as air travel.
 A user need, for example might look like the following:

-• User Need: The oxygen concentrator is suitable for portable use in an airplane.
+• User Need: The oxygen concentrator must be suitable for portable use in an airplane.

-• Validation Test Suite: Test that the oxygen concentrator can be moved around easily with the user in a smaller space with 20 different patients
+• Design Validation Test Suite: Validate that the oxygen concentrator can be easily maneuvered by users in confined spaces, such as airplane cabins, with 20 different patients.

-• Validation Test Suite: Test that the oxygen concentrator operates within its specifications while moving up and down small aisles, compact rooms (airplane bathrooms), and different levels of altitudes
+• Design Validation Test Suite: Validate that the oxygen concentrator operates effectively within its specified parameters while being used in narrow aisles, compact areas like airplane bathrooms, and at varying altitudes.

 Summary of Differences: Design Verification vs Validation